Publish your trained app

 Test your published endpoint in a browser

-If you want to test your published endpoint in a browser using the generated URL, click the URL to open it in your browser, then set the URL parameter "&q" to your test query.
+You can test your published endpoint in a browser using the generated URL.
+To open this URL in your browser, set the URL parameter "&q" to your test query.
 For example, append

 &q=Book me a flight to Boston on May 4 to your URL, and then press Enter.
 The browser displays the JSON response of your HTTP endpoint.